Best Cockroach Control Services in Phoenix AZ

 We utilize an Integrated Pest Management (I.P.M.) approach for Arizona Pest Control.
 This comprehensive approach includes:

-A successful Arizona Pest Control program requires more than simply relying solely on your recurring Pest Control services.
-Understanding that recurring Pest Control plays a critical role, supplemental Pest Control methods include the client’s cooperation in properly preparing and maintaining the property being serviced.
-Properly preparing and maintaining a Pest-free environment includes:
+A successful Pest Control program requires more than simply relying solely on your recurring Pest Control services.
+Understanding that recurring Pest Control plays a critical role, supplemental Pest Control methods include the customer’s cooperation in properly preparing and maintaining the property being serviced.
+Properly preparing and maintaining a Pest-Free environment includes:

 Interior Considerations: Seal holes in walls and around pipes, cables and wires.
 Seal cracks and crevices with paint or caulk.
 Seal other holes ¼” or larger.
 Fix leaky plumbing.
 Correct excessive moisture problems.
 Remove clutter.
 Organize storage rooms/closets.
 Store Pest nesting material (fabric, paper, rug scraps, plastic, and insulation) in Pest-proof containers.
 Clean and screen drains.
 Cap drains in basement floors.
-Store human and pet food in Pest-proof containers.
+Store human and pet food in Pest-proof containers at least 6” above the floor.
 Maintain excellent sanitation conditions.
 Dispose of Pest- or Rodent-infested goods.
 Remove fecal matter (rodents, bats, birds).
 Sanitize animal fecal matter after removal.
 Investigate secondary Pest potential from primary Pest infestation (e.g. fleas, mites).

 Exterior Considerations: Cut vegetation back from building walls at least 18″.
 Remove ivy and other vines from sides of buildings or nearby trees.
 Trim back tree branches that touch or rub against building.
 Seal and/or repair air conditioning unit(s).
 Seal holes in walls and around pipes, cables, and wires.
 Seal other holes ¼” or larger.
+Install screens on windows and doors if used for ventilation.
+Weatherstrip entry doors and ensure no light is visible around the perimeter to avoid pest entry.
 Repair damaged roof.
 Move compost into Pest-proof containers.
 Fix leaking irrigation.
 Eliminate standing water.
 Maintain properly functioning drains.
 Maintain order in storage shed(s) and/or garage(s).
 Store Pest nesting material (fabric, paper, rug scraps, plastic, and insulation) in Pest-proof containers.
 Store grass seed and pet food in Pest-proof containers.
 Remove debris, lumber and/or rock piles.
 Move firewood piles as far away from the structure as possible.
 Cut grass and eliminate weeds.
 Remove fallen fruit or nuts.
 Remove fecal matter (rodents, bats, birds).
 Sanitize animal fecal matter after removal.
 Investigate secondary Pest potential from primary Pest infestation (e.g. fleas, mites).

 Price Promise - At WATTS Pest Prevention, we are committed to operate in a financially sound manner, considering every cost incurred, in order to provide superior services at extremely reasonable rates to you, our customer.